Everywhere (Tim McGraw song): Lawsuit

 In 2007, songwriter James Martinez filed a $20 million lawsuit against McGraw, Reid and Wiseman.
 The suit alleges that McGraw lifted “Everywhere” from an audio cassette tape containing Martinez' original track "Anytime, Anywhere, Amanda."
 Martinez provided the cassette to the same songwriters who wrote the song "Everywhere" for McGraw's 1997 album of the same name.
 The suit also alleges that McGraw and other defendants internationally released and distributed the “Everywhere” album containing their infringing copies of a song substantially similar to the Martinez's song.
 McGraw's attorneys stated that they are confident the case will be dismissed altogether, and described the allegations as being "totally without merit."
 In August 2008, the lawsuit was transferred from Texas to the federal district court in Nashville, Tennessee.

 A summary judgment in favor of McGraw was issued in 2013.
 An appellate court upheld that decision in 2014.

 Chart positions

-"Everywhere" debuted at number 72 on the U.S. Billboard Hot Country Singles & Tracks for the week of July 5, 1997.
+"Everywhere" debuted at number 72 on the U.S. Billboard Hot Country Singles & Tracks for the week of July 5, 1997, at the same time that McGraw's previous single "It's Your Love" was at number one.